Cellular automaton for spinor gravity in four dimensions: Alternating updating and coarse graining

 \subsection{Signs of Grassmann basis elements and wave \\functions}

+The choice of the sequence of updatings involves particular minus signs which matter for the naive continuum limit.
+Replacing them by other signs would lead to a different naive continuum limit.
+One may wonder if this poses a problem for the meaning and the robustness of the naive continuum limit.
+We also admit arbitrary signs for the wave function of the cellular automaton, corresponding to arbitrary signs of the wave function for the fermionic quantum field theory.
+These signs do not matter for the probabilities $p_\tau=q_\tau^2$, but they play a role for other observables as the momentum observable which are represented by off-diagonal operators~\cite{CWPW}.
+In our formulation the choice of signs is related to a discrete local gauge symmetry which we briefly recapitulate here.

-We have formulated the naive continuum limit for a particular choice of relative signs for the Grassmann basis elements which are used to implement the updating rule for the automaton in the fermionic formulation.
+The choice of signs for the different updating steps is related to a particular choice of relative signs for the Grassmann basis elements which are used to implement the updating rule for the automaton in the fermionic formulation.
 In general, the choice of signs for the Grassmann basis elements is arbitrary.
 For the general bit-fermion map the association of bit configurations and Grassmann basis elements is only fixed up to a sign.
 A similar observation can be made for the relation between the real wave function and the probability distribution.
 The relation $p_{\tau}=q_{\tau}^{2}$ fixes $q_{\tau}$ only up to a sign.

 For our construction a change of sign of a Grassmann basis element can be associated to a change of sign of an element of the step evolution operator according to eq.~\eqref{ST2}, or to a change of sign of a component of the wave function.
 The independence of physics from the choice of signs is reflected by a local symmetry of discrete $Z_{2}$-transformations.~\cite{CWPCA,CWNEW,FPCA}.
 Our particular choice of signs can be viewed as a particular choice of gauge.